BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Elrond, Master of Rivendell; Glorfindel, Lord of the West;

-Erestor; Elladan & Elrohir; Arwen Undómiel; Lindir of Rivendell; Círdan; Gildor Inglorion; Bilbo Baggins; High Elf Captains; High Elf Stormcallers; High Elf Warriors and Rivendell Knights.
+Erestor; Elladan & Elrohir; Arwen UndÃ³miel; Lindir of Rivendell; CÃ­rdan; Gildor Inglorion; Bilbo Baggins; High Elf Captains; High Elf Stormcallers; High Elf Warriors and Rivendell Knights.

 The profile for Bilbo Baggins can be found on page 21 of the *Armies of The Lord of the Rings* rules manual.
 Bilbo Baggins counts as an Independent Hero if taken as part of a Rivendell army list.

 **ARMY BONUS**

-"Tangado haid, leithio i philinn!" — Whilst within 6" of the army's leader, friendly Rivendell models may re-roll failed To Hit rolls when making shooting attacks in a turn in which they did not move.
+"Tangado haid, leithio i philinn!" â€” Whilst within 6" of the army's leader, friendly Rivendell models may re-roll failed To Hit rolls when making shooting attacks in a turn in which they did not move.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image103.jpeg)